didrocks/snapcraft/examples/nodejs-server/README.md

 ### Using it:

-The nodejs is daemonized when started.
+The nodejs app is daemonized when started.
 Point your browser to `http://<your-device-ip>:3000/` and start chatting!

 You can check the daemon logs with:
 ```sh